Skip to main content

 You still have to pay your full rent.

-If someone you live with has died
+If someone you live with dies

 Universal credit does not usually go down straight away if someone you live with dies.